awsdocs/aws-php-developers-guide/doc_source/s3-examples-configuring-a-bucket.rst

 Get the CORS Configuration
 ==========================

-Create a PHP file with following code.
+Create a PHP file with the following code.
 First create an AWS.S3 client service, then call the ``getBucketCors`` method and specify the bucket whose CORS configuration you want.

 The only parameter required is the name of the selected bucket.
 If the bucket currently has a CORS configuration, that configuration is returned by |S3| as a
 :aws-php-class:`CORSRules object </api-s3-2006-03-01.html#shape-corsrule>`.